Hicks’ grab, Didi’s 7 RBIs lift Yanks over Twins 14-12 in 10

 EJECTION TIMES TWO

-Twins manager Rocco Baldelli and hitting coach James Rowson were both ejected for arguing strike calls by home plate umpire Ramon De Jesus.
+Baldelli and hitting coach James Rowson were both ejected for arguing strike calls by home plate umpire Ramon De Jesus.
 Baldelli’s ejection was the second of his rookie season as manager.

+“There were two times where I thought the inning was over and I feel pretty confident about what I saw,” Baldelli said of his ejection in the eighth.
+“And the inning ended up going on.
+And the Yankees ended up scoring because of it.
+Our players, that’s what I’m talking about when I say our players earned something, did their part.
+They did their jobs.
+So that’s what’s frustrating about the whole thing.”

 TRAINER’S ROOM

-Yankees: OF Brett Gardner was out of the lineup for the third straight game with a sore left knee.
+Yankees: Boone said Sánchez will undergo further examination but a trip to the injured list is a possibility. ….
+OF Brett Gardner was out of the lineup for the third straight game with a sore left knee.
 Boone said Gardner was available late in the game, but he did not play. … OF Cameron Maybin started his rehab assignment from a left calf strain as the designated hitter for Triple-A Scranton/Wilkes-Barre.
 Maybin went 4 for 5 with a home run.

 Twins: OF Byron Buxton remains on the injured list for concussion-like symptoms, and Baldelli said Buxton also had three teeth pulled within the past week.
 Baldelli said he still anticipates a return for Buxton soon.